akiijadhav/akiijadhav/README.md

 - 🌱 I’m currently learning **everything from ZTM Academy, to become a FullStack Developer :relaxed:**

-- 👨‍💻 All of my projects & experiences are available at [https://standardresume.co/r/akii](https://standardresume.co/r/akii)
+- 👨‍💻 All of my projects & experiences are available at [Online Resume](https://standardresume.co/r/akii)

 - 📫 How to reach me **akiijadhav22@gmail.com**